Carolyn Walsh – Chair and Commissioner

 Prior to that, Steven was a Deputy Secretary at the Department of the Prime Minister and Cabinet, where he was responsible for Innovation and Transformation and led work on the Cities Agenda, regulatory reform, public data and digital innovation.
 Steven was previously a Deputy Secretary at the Department of Industry, Innovation and Science; the Department of the Environment; the former Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education; the former Department of Climate Change and Energy Efficiency, and the Head of Secretariat of the Garnaut Climate Change Review – Update 2011.

 Steven holds a PhD and a Masters in Economics from the Australian National University and a Bachelor of Economics (First Class Honours) from the University of Sydney.

 Reece commenced as Commissioner of the National Transport Commission on 1 January 2018.

 He has more than 35 years’ experience in strategic management with expertise in organisational reform.
 His appointment as Director General of the Department of Transport (WA) followed a 20-year career with various state government transport agencies with 15 years as CEO.
 He was appointed the inaugural head of three transport agencies in May 2010 — Director General Transport, Commissioner Main Roads WA and Chief Executive Officer of the Public Transport Authority.
-Prior to his public sector career, Reece held a number senior management roles with BHP.
+Prior to his public sector career, Reece held a number of senior management roles with BHP.

 Reece is currently Chair of Lifeline WA, Chair of the Planning and Research Centre (PATREC) and a Board member of Infrastructure Australia.